rsmmr/hilti/doc/binpac/reference/debugging.rst

     instruction being executed, along with arguments and return values.

-    This stream is primarily intended for debugging the BinPAC++ compiler itself.
+    This stream is primarily intended for debugging the Spicy compiler itself.

 ``hilti-flow``
     This is a HILTI-defined debugging level recording all function calls and returns.

-    This stream is primarily intended for debugging the BinPAC++ compiler itself, though it may also be helpful to understand the internal control flow when writing a grammar.
+    This stream is primarily intended for debugging the Spicy compiler itself, though it may also be helpful to understand the internal control flow when writing a grammar.